 Make it edible!: Herbs and vegetables are perfect for containers too.
 Vegetables like lettuces, tomatoes, peppers, as well as herbs of all kinds are perfect for growing in containers.
 It’s a great way for folks that only have small patios or little yard space to grow their own vegetables.
 Stay away from vegetables that creep like watermelon, pumpkins and cukes.
 These types of vegetables need a lot of ground space to spread out.

 Are you ready to dig in (see what I did there) and start your container garden?
 I have a little confession, I am a little behind with my container gardens this year.
 It’s on my agenda though!
-I love my container gardens and hopefully, these simple gardening tips will help you plant yours!
+I love my container gardens and hopefully, these simple gardening tips will help you plan yours!